 Amos N. Jones

-After seven years of practice involving national-security regulation as well as employment and religious-liberty litigation, Professor Jones pursues a scholarly agenda critiquing legal remedies for racial and religious discrimination derived from the fundamental law.
-He also evaluates the legal profession’s moderating function amid the clashing of these interests.
-Publications under contract for 2013-14 include articles in the Widener Journal of Law, Economics & Race and the North Carolina Law Review.
+After seven years of practice involving national-security regulation as well as employment and religious-liberty litigation, Professor Jones pursues a scholarly agenda critiquing legal remedies for various kinds of discrimination as derived from the fundamental law.
+He also evaluates the legal profession’s moderating function amid the clashing of groups’ interests.
+Recent publications include articles in the Widener Journal of Law, Economics & Race, the Georgia State University Law Review, and the North Carolina Law Review.

-Professor Jones joined the Campbell Law faculty in 2011.
+Admitted in the District of Columbia and before the Supreme Court of the United States, Professor Jones joined the Campbell Law faculty in 2011.